argonavisbr/Learn-D3js-2025/Part2/Chapter13/Exercises_TODO/README.md

 17-8-2026

-I have removed exercise templates (and some templates+solutions) from this and a few other chapters to adjust them.
-Some solutions were using outdated techniques, and some templates could be improved.
-I hope to update them in chapters 13 to 19 in about a week, starting Monday Aug 17.
+I have removed exercise solutions and templates from this chapter to because they weren't matching the correct exercises from the chapter.

+I hope to update them in about a week, starting Monday Aug 17.